GerHobbelt/owemdjee/README.md

 - [createprocess-windows](./createprocess-windows) -- drive `CreateProcess` Win32 API
 - [crow](./crow) -- IPC / server framework
 - [cryptopp](./cryptopp)
+- [csync2](../csync2) -- a cluster synchronization tool.
+It can be used to keep files on multiple hosts in a cluster in sync.
+Csync2 can handle complex setups with much more than just 2 hosts, handle file deletions and can detect conflicts.
 - [cuckoo-index](./cuckoo-index)
 - [cuckoofilter](./cuckoofilter)
 - [cURL](../curl)
+- [CxImage](../CxImage) -- venerated library for reading and creating many image file formats
 - [DCF-cuckoo-index](./DCF-cuckoo-index)
 - [djvulibre](./djvulibre)
 - [dlib](./dlib) -- machine learning algorithms